jbodah/jbodah.github.io/_posts/2016-06-09-ducktyping-toproc.md

 In the above example we use the "stabby-lambda" syntax to define our proc (TL;DR lambdas are a type of `Proc`).
 Since both `Proc` and `Symbol` respond to `:to_proc` then we just call that to normalize the argument into something we can handle generically.

 If you're not familiar with this approach of building interfaces, this is called "duck-typing", and here we've proven just how effective this technique can be in simplifying our code.
-If you're not familiar with this technique then I highly recommend you also take a look at the interfaces for `Enumerable`, `Comparable`, and `IO` which allow duck-typing on `each`, `<=>`, and `read`/`write` respectively.
+If you're not familiar with this technique then I highly recommend you also take a look at the `Enumerable` and `Comparable` modules which duck-type on `each` and `<=>` respectively.